Maina-Miriam Munsky: Career progression

-Between 1979 and 1981 the itinerant exhibition "feministische kunst internationaal" ("feminist art international") took place in museums in the Netherlands, Denmark and Sweden: several Munsky painting were included.
+Between 1979 and 1981 the itinerant exhibition "feministische kunst internationaal" ("feminist art international") took place in museums in the Netherlands: several Munsky painting were included.

 Recognition of Munsky in arts circles reached a high-point in 1982 when her six part set, "The Red Cloth" was exhibited alongside works by Frida Kahlo and Tina Modotti at an exhibition held at the Kunstverein in Hamburg.
 Between 1982 and 1984 she had a guest professorship for basic arts teaching at the Braunschweig University of Art ("Hochschule für Bildende Künste Braunschweig" / HBK) in Braunschweig.
 In 1984 she received the Lower Saxony Arts Prize.
 In 1988 she held a guest professorship at the Pentiment International Summer Academy of the Hamburg University of Applied Sciences.
 In 1990 she became a member of the Künstlersonderbund (artists' league), a somewhat alternative organisation that emerged that year as a breakaway movement from the German Artists' Association ("Deutscher Künstlerbund").
 Further teaching assignments followed.